hlam1168/dev-ent-java-microserv-spring-final-proj-template/src/main/doc/addAlumni.md

 ##### Data Params

-Required:
+Required: <br>

-name: name of the alumni up to 255 characters to be added
+name: name of the alumni up to 255 characters to be added<br>

-address: address of the alumni up to 255 characters
+address: address of the alumni up to 255 characters<br>

-email: email address of the alumni up to 50 characters
+email: email address of the alumni up to 50 characters<br>

-graduation_year: year of graduation in 4-digit decimal
+graduation_year: year of graduation in 4-digit decimal<br>

 ### Success Response: